Polymer/pwa-starter-kit/setup.md

 This app depends on several [npm](https://www.npmjs.com/) packages, which you must be able to install.
 Make sure that you've already installed [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) before moving on to the next step.
 If you already have `node` installed, make sure you're using the latest version -- we recommend using `v8.0.0` and above.

-## Creating a new app
+## Create a new app

-To create a new app that uses the `pwa-starter-kit` template:
+To create a new app that uses the default `pwa-starter-kit` template:
 ```
 git clone --depth 1 https://github.com/Polymer/pwa-starter-kit my-app
 cd my-app